 The UL TID Bitmap Valid subfield indicates if the Restricted TWT UL TID Bitmap field has valid information.
 When the value is set to 0, the Restricted TWT UL TID Bitmap field is reserved.

 The Restricted TWT DL/UL TID Bitmap subfields specify which TID(s) are identified by the TWT scheduling AP or the TWT scheduled STA as latency sensitive traffic streams in the downlink and uplink direction, respectively.
-A value of 1 (0) at bit position k in the bitmap indicates that TID k is classified as latency sensitive traffic stream, and MSDUs of TID k are (are not) allowed to be transmitted in the restricted TWT SP(s) specified by the TWT element.
+A value of 1 (0) at bit position k in the bitmap indicates that TID k is (is not) classified as latency sensitive traffic stream.

 35.7 Restricted TWT